GiladLeef/kangaroo/README.md

 ## Pollard's Kangaroo for SECP256K1

+The source code of this software can be found at https://github.com/giladleef/kangaroo.

 This program offers a powerful solution for tackling the Elliptic Curve Discrete Logarithm Problem (ECDLP) within the context of SECP256K1.
 Here's a detailed overview of the features and functionality of this solver:
 ### Features